xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 client.target("http://somedomain:8080/dummy/").request().buildGet().invoke()
 ```

 !!! warning
-    Client object could be injected with both dropwizard and guicey extensions, but in case of guicey extension,
+    Client object could be injected with both Dropwizard and Guicey extensions, but in case of Guicey extension,
     only raw client could be used (because web part not started all other methods will throw NPE)

 ## Configuration